Surfleet

+The River Glen runs through the village to the east where it becomes tidal at the hamlet of Surfleet Seas End.
+The name Surfleet derives from the Old English sūr flēot meaning damp creek.

+The parish had a population of 1,338 at the 2011 census.

 Landmarks

 Surfleet church is dedicated to Saint Laurence and includes a 15th-century font.
 The church tower leans 6 ft 4+1/2 in out of perpendicular.
 Remains of Roman sea banks and salt pans can also be seen near the village.
 The church is situated exactly 2.5 mi between the nearby villages of Gosberton to the North and Pinchbeck to the South.

 The churchyard contains a gravestone in memory of a murder victim, Samuel Stockton.
 Stockton was lured from north-west England to Lincolnshire by a Gedney Hill farmer called Hooten in 1768.
 Hooten passed himself off as a preacher and brought Stockton to the Fens on the pretext of a business deal, but killed him for his money near the Common Marsh Bank.
 Hooten was executed at Lincoln for the crime and hanged in a gibbet cage near where he had committed the crime.
 The story is told in very faint letters on the stone, which is on the River Glen side of the churchyard.

-Surfleet's Glen Park, 10 acres in size, has a public children's play area, outdoor gym equipment, picnic areas, a sensory garden, an outdoor classroom and a wheelchair friendly woodland trail.
+Surfleet's Glen Park, 10 acres in size, has a public children's play area, outdoor gym equipment, picnic areas, a sensory garden, an out door class room and a busy forest school and a wheelchair friendly woodland trail.
 The park's all-weather and grass sports pitches are used by hockey and football teams.

+History

+1999 Harrier crash

+On Friday 9 July 1999 at 2pm, next to the A16 bypass, Harrier 'ZD345' from RAF Cottesmore crashed.

+The 39 year old pilot was taken to the Queen's Medical Centre with severe spinal injuries.